wavefrontHQ/docs/pages/doc/authorization_faq.md

 ### What's the Service Accounts Group?

-With the 2021-42.x release, all service accounts are moved out of the **Everyone** group and are members of the **Service Accounts** group.
+With the 2021-42.x release, all service accounts are moved out of the **Everyone** group to the **Service Accounts** group.
 This separation is necessary so that you have different groups for the different types of accounts in your system.

 The **Service Accounts** group has associated roles and by default service accounts cannot browse data.
 If you assign a role to the **Service Accounts** group, you change the permissions for each service account in your environment.